dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 In this context, *session* refers to the client-side session during which the user is authenticated.
 It's unrelated to server-side sessions or [ASP.NET Core Session Middleware](xref:fundamentals/app-state).

-Users can guard against CSRF vulnerabilities by taking precautions:
+Users can protect against CSRF vulnerabilities by taking precautions:

 * Sign out of web apps when finished using them.
 * Clear browser cookies periodically.